 There are a lot of podcasts from which to choose but you only have so much time, so you need to be selective.
 Shane Rosenthal's The Humble Skeptic is one of the best I've ever heard.
 It is a breath of fresh air.
 Riveting.
 I'm subscribed and I will be supporting it.
 You should too.

 I loved all the twists in the investigation of the Billy Joel storyline, and I was especially impressed with how this was used to make an important point.
-Excellent storytelling done with a high production value — I’ll be a faithful listener!
+Excellent storytelling with a high production value — I’ll be a faithful listener!

-— Doug Powell, author of The Ultimate Guide to Defend Your Faith
+Doug Powell, author of The Ultimate Guide to Defend Your Faith

 Shane Rosenthal's new Humble Skeptic podcast is highly informative, but also fun to listen to.
 This is a great resource for believers and skeptics alike!

-— Adriel Sanchez, host of Core Christianity
+Adriel Sanchez, author and host of Core Christianity

 Shane Rosenthal’s fascinating new podcast, The Humble Skeptic, aims to show that a Christianity founded solidly on evidence can boldly answer the "outsider test" for truth in religious matters.
 With an emphasis on eyewitness testimony, careful thinking, and common sense, it promises to be an excellent addition to the apologetics podcast menu.

 Former White Horse Inn host, Shane Rosenthal, recently ventured out on his own to create The Humble Skeptic podcast.
 I finally listened to the pilot episode and absolutely loved it!
-What, pray tell, could Shane's own father and his 50+ year old memory of Billy Joel playing in a little piano bar in LA possibly have to say about Christian apologetics?
+What, pray tell, could Shane's own father and his 50+-year-old memory of Billy Joel playing in a little piano bar in LA possibly have to say about Christian apologetics?
 Listen to the wildly entertaining story and see for yourself!

-— Jeremy Smith, founder of ReThink315
+Jeremy Smith, founder of ReThink315

 The Humble Skeptic podcast is delightful!
 The pilot episode centered on the Piano Man story serves as a nice illustration (and a kind of parable) of the nature of belief.